 How this started

-So I teamed up with Jon — a movement coach based in Costa Rica who trains professional surfers and world-class athletes — around one question: what if the workout happened inside the work?
+So I hired Jon — a movement coach based in Costa Rica who trains professional surfers and world-class athletes — twice a week.
+Within a few weeks, I was running again.
+Within a year, I was running as much as I wanted.

 We're 15+ sessions in.
 I haven't missed a single one.
 And the workouts are spreading into my whole day — five-minute blocks between tasks, movement snacks during meetings, spontaneous squats while playing with my dog.
 My body just knows where to go now.